TrumanStateACM/acm/index.markdown

-## General Meeting January 28<sup>th</sup>

-This should be a quick little introduction meeting to kick off the new semester.
-We hope to see you there.
-We will be in the same room as last year and same time.
-VH 1332 at 6:00pm

-## General Meeting February 4<sup>th</sup>
+## Next General Meeting

-Watch out for an announcement for our next full meeting.
+Look out for an announcement on the next upcoming meeting.
+Hope to see you there.